 Best Time of Year to Fly Fish for Bonefish in Biscayne Bay

-Although bonefish can be found in Biscayne Bay year-round, the best months to target them are typically October through April.
-During this time, water temperatures are cooler, and bonefish are more Biscayne Bay, located on the southeastern coast of Florida, is one of the most popular destinations for bonefishing in the United States.
+Although bonefish can be found in Biscayne Bay year-round, the best months to target them are typically December through June.
+Biscayne Bay, located on the southeastern coast of Florida, is one of the most popular destinations for bone fishing in the United States.
 Bonefish, also known as the grey ghost, are highly sought after by anglers due to their elusive nature and challenging behavior.
-While bonefishing is possible year-round in Biscayne Bay, the best time to catch them is during the winter months, between December and March.

-During the winter months, the water temperature in Biscayne Bay drops, causing the bonefish to move into shallower waters, where they can be easily spotted and targeted by anglers.
+During the winter months, the water temperature in Biscayne Bay drops, causing the bonefish to move into slightly deeper waters where water temps are actually warmer.
+Bonefish can be easily spotted and targeted by anglers from two to four feet of water.
+Water temps will dictate the water depths they are more likely to be.
 Additionally, the cooler water temperatures make bonefish more active, resulting in increased feeding behavior and more aggressive strikes.

-Overall, the best time to fly fish for bonefish in Biscayne Bay, Florida is during the winter months, between December and March.
+Overall, the best time to fly fish for bonefish in Biscayne Bay, Florida is during the winter months, between December through May.
 During this time, bonefish are more active, move into shallower waters, and can be easily spotted and targeted by anglers.
-However, bonefishing is still possible year-round in the area, and anglers should be prepared for different weather conditions depending on the time of year they choose to fish.
+However, bone fishing is still possible year-round in the area, and anglers should be prepared for different weather conditions depending on the time of year they choose to fish.

 Interested in hiring a Miami flats fishing guide?
 Contact us for more details.